 Contributor, Guest Editor and Reviews Editor

 Eddie Tay is author of three collections of poetry, Remnants, A Lover’s Soliloquy and The Mental Life of Cities (winner of the 2012 Singapore Literature Prize) and an academic book, Colony, Nation and Globalisation: Not At Home with Singaporean and Malaysian Literature.
-Originally from Singapore, Tay now teaches courses on creative writing and poetry at the Department of English, Chinese University of Hong Kong.
+Originally from Singapore, Tay is now an Associate Professor teaching courses on creative writing and poetry at the Department of English, Chinese University of Hong Kong.
 He became Cha‘s Reviews Editor in May 2009.

 If you would like to submit a book (or books) for us to review, please contact Tay at email@example.com.
 If you want to review a book for Cha, please also write to Tay for further information.